Demiga-g/crop-recommendation/README.md

 # Environment Setup

 Create a virtual environment with the libraries need by the application.

-For this follow the instructions provided by [pyenv](https://github.com/pyenv/pyenv) to get Python 3.10
+For this project Python 3.10 was used if you don't have it installed you can follow the instructions provided by [pyenv](https://github.com/pyenv/pyenv) to get it.

-With that done, run the commands below to create a virtual environment with `pipenv` and use the `Pipfile` file provided to install the required libraries.
+With that done, run the commands below to create the virtual environment with `pipenv` and use the `Pipfile` file provided to install the required libraries.

 ```bash
 pipenv --python=3.10